Drag13/articles/DotnetCI/short.md

 * [Visual Studio 2017](https://www.visualstudio.com/)
 * [Azure account](https://portal.azure.com/) - optional

-Lets start.
+Let's start.

-## Start new project
+## Start a new project

-Create new repository on GitHub and clone it locally.
+Create a new repository on GitHub and clone it locally.
 Don't forget to select .gitignore file template for VisualStudio to keep your repository clean and nice.
-Than generate new .NET core web application with
+Than generate new .NET Сore web application with

 ```cmd
 dotnet new sln --name CIDemo